Painful weekend of border delays from UK into France

 Since Britain left the European Union in 2020, U.K. travelers face stricter border checks when traveling to the continent.
 At Dover they are performed on the English side of the channel by French staff.

-The Port of Dover said the checkpoints were “fully manned” on Sunday.
-Port authorities said as of Sunday morning, 72,000 passengers had been processed over the long weekend.
+The Port of Dover said the checkpoints were “fully manned” on Sunday and as of Sunday morning, 72,000 passengers had been processed over the long weekend.

-The port’s chief executive Doug Bannister said it had been an “incredibly challenging” few days and thanked both passengers and the local community for their patience.
+The port’s chief executive Doug Bannister said he was grateful to “everyone who has turned this situation around,” including both French and British authorities.
+He added it had been an “incredibly challenging” few days and thanked both passengers and the local community for their patience.

+Angie Emrys-Jones said she and her family spent 11 hours Saturday in the queue for the Eurotunnel, joining the line at 5:30 a.m. and boarding at 4:15 p.m.
+She said there were “rows and rows of standstill traffic as far as we could see."

+Natalie Chapman of the trade group Logistics UK said some truck drivers had endured waits “in excess of 18 hours” on Saturday.

+“You used to, prior to Brexit, just wave your passport and they may or may not be looked at.
+But now everyone is checked and stamped,” Chapman said.

-U.K. Foreign Secretary Liz Truss had said she had a “good talk” on the travel backlog with her French counterpart Catherine Colonna on Saturday.
+U.K. Foreign Secretary Liz Truss said she had a “good talk” on the travel backlog with her counterpart Catherine Colonna on Saturday.
+Colonna said there was a need to improve the border facilities at Dover.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.